ilentt/xmldata/XML_folder_to_product.md

 The place holder define in `placeholder.xml` we have may type of place holder.
 But in this tutorial I just introduce two type are image place holder  is `imageframe` and text place holder is `text`

 ### 4.1.
 Image place holder
-To get image of product you need two step.
+To get image of product you need two steps.

 **Step 1:**  Define the place holder using place holder type `imageframe`<br/>
 in `<placeholder>` need define and initial value some attribute such as